TatianaShavrina/taiga_site/README.md

  Welcome to the taiga site repository!

- Here, as well as on our website, you can explore our documentation, leave feedback, open issues and create pull requests If you are here for the data, you can download it here https://tatianashavrina.github.io/taiga_site/
+ Here, as well as on our website, you can explore our documentation, leave feedback, open issues and create pull requests

  ## About the project